taocpp/PEGTL/doc/Rule-Reference.md

 UTF-16 support should be considered **experimental** and the following limitations apply to the UTF-16 rules:

-- Native byte order is assumed for the input.
 - Unaligned input leads to unaligned memory access.
 - The line and column numbers are not counted correctly.